greglank/greglank.github.io/ai.md

 ### Background

 This project builds on my [Poker Hand History Parser and Database](parser).
-I am currently working on a set of projects that use machine learning models and deep learning (neural networks) to analyze my own play, and possibly that of my opponents'.
+I am currently working on a set of projects that use machine learning and deep learning (neural networks) to analyze my own play, and possibly that of my opponents'.

 ### Limitations